How did the Irish survive the potato famine?

 During the first few years of the famine, Ireland was producing enough food to feed over 15 million people, which was almost twice its own population, but almost all of this belonged to the landlords.
 In 1849, after so many people had died and left, the British started to distribute some of the food grown in Ireland to its own people.
 This slowed down the deaths but it took another 3 years for the blight to leave and to stabilise the mortality rate.

 The short answer would be to get lucky and be in the right place.
-There were certain areas that grew a few other crops or they had the ability to fish or hunt, and any way of making money meant someone could potentially eat.
+There were certain areas that grew a few other crops or they could fish or hunt, and any way of making money meant someone could potentially eat.
 The worst hit was the farming communities and anyone who had to work in someone else’s field, but many people still had paying jobs in warehouses and factories, and this pay, however small it was, could still buy enough food to survive.

 (a drawing of a coffin ship.
-If one person was sick with something contagious, it didn’t take long before everyone had it, and there was no where to escape to)
+If one person was sick with something contagious, it didn’t take long before everyone had it, and there was nowhere to escape to)